evanthegrayt/dotfiles/README.md

 ### Rationale
-Ideally, you shouldn't need an script this hefty for installing your configuration, as most people only need to get their environment set up once per-computer they purchase.
+Ideally, you shouldn't need an script this hefty for installing your configuration, as most people only need to set up their environment once per-computer they purchase.
 However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually set up `vim`, `rvm`, `zsh`, and the like.
 So, as any good developer would do, I made a